paulrougieux/biotrade/paper/paper.md

 The role of a download tools is to abstract away changes in the source API, to enforce a naming convention and to store intermediate results while providing convenient methods to select the data.
-We encourage users to try it out and to provide feedback on the issues page.
+We encourage users to try out the `biotrade` package from python and even from R thanks to the reticulate package.
+Please provide feedback on the issues page.